-Dunlop Oil & Marine’s single and double carcass hoses are widely utilized on a variety of CBMs.
+Continental’s single and double carcass hoses are widely utilized on a variety of CBMs.
 Manufactured to the latest OCIMF certification, these hoses are the principal means for tanker loading and discharge operations in shallow water depths.

-Single carcass submarine hoses for the transport of petroleum fluids at CBM/MBM Moorings.
+Single carcass submarine hoses for the transport of petroleum fluids at CBM/MBM moorings.

-Double carcass anti-pollution submarine hoses for the transport of petroleum fluids at Conventional Buoy Moorings.
+Double carcass anti-pollution submarine hoses for the transport of petroleum fluids at conventional buoy moorings.

-LPG suction and discharge hoses for Ship-to-Shore CBM transfer.
+LPG suction and discharge hoses for ship-to-shore CBM transfer.